fpsqdb/zip-lib/README.md

 ### Options: IZipOptions <a id="izipoptions"></a>

 Object
-- `overwrite?`: String (optional) - If it is true, the target file will be deleted before archive.
-The default value is `false`.
 - `storeSymlinkAsFile?`: Boolean (optional) - Store symbolic links as files.
 The default value is `false`.

 ### Options: IExtractOptions <a id="iextractoptions"></a>